Oscar nominee 'Timbuktu' tackles everyday view of radical Islam

 "I try to explain that Islam was kidnapped by a few people with a very short vision of the world," he added.
 "Nobody comes (into) life with a Kalashnikov or beard."

-Although considered a long shot for an Oscar, "Timbuktu" would be the fourth African film to win Hollywood's biggest honors on Feb.
+Although considered a long shot for an Oscar, "Timbuktu" would be the fourth African film to win Hollywood's biggest honours on Feb.
 22.

 Sissako believes the nomination alone can show Africa in a different light to the rest of the world.